hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 ## 8.8.
 Distributed Query

-Hazelcast partitions your data and spreads it across the cluster of members.
+Hazelcast partitions your data and spreads it across a cluster of members.
 You can iterate over the map entries and look for certain entries (specified by predicates) you are interested in.
 However, this is not very efficient because you will have to bring the entire entry set and iterate locally.
 Instead, Hazelcast allows you to run distributed queries on your distributed map.